Top Gold ETFs to Watch for 2026: Best Picks for Strong Returns and Low Costs

 In summary, the combined picture for China and gold ETFs in 2025 is one of rapid expansion and robust investor demand focused on physically backed gold ETFs, supported by geopolitical uncertainty, local economic factors, and strategic central bank gold accumulation.
 Hong Kong ETFs play a strategic role in the region by providing currency flexibility and convenient trading access, complementing mainland China’s dominant physical gold ETF market.

-Choosing the right gold ETF depends on whether you want physical gold exposure, mining leverage, expense sensitivity, or regional preference.
+Choosing the right gold ETF depends on whether you want physical gold exposure, expense sensitivity, or regional preference.
 The above-listed ETFs represent the top performers and most watched gold ETFs in 2025 based on current data (1234).

 Sources: